volvofixthis/go-couchbase-cli/README.md

 ### Description
 CLI client for Couchbase KV engine written in Golang and using Couchbase SDK.
-Can be used as example or standalone util for making quick tests.
+Can be used as an example or standalone util for making quick tests.
 For example you can check access to Couchbase KV engine from k8s pod.

 ### Build
 Application can be built using make and Golang compiler.
-Compbinary can be located in bin folder:
+Compiled binary can be found in bin folder:
 make build

 ### Usage